-In honor of Earth Day April 22nd, I would like to make some suggestions for some easy ways you can make some really big changes in your impact on our beautiful planet.
+In honor of Earth Day April 22nd, here are some simple suggestions for a few ways you can make some big changes in the impact we have on our beautiful planet.

 One of the easiest ways is to choose native and adaptive plants.
-Native and adaptive plants use less water and attract native bees and insects, they are also lower maintenance and typically need less pest control management.
+Native (indigenous to an area) and adaptive (adapted to our climate but not invasive) plants use less water and attract native bees and insects, they are also lower maintenance and typically need less pest control management.

 Use only organic solutions when pest management is necessary.
 Educate yourself on the long-term use of chemicals on your property which changes the Eco system for everyone.
-Quick point… chemicals can’t tell a good bug from a bad one, they kill the soil and the run off of chemical fertilizers create algal blooms in streams and ponds that kill the aquatic life by using all the oxygen in the water.
+Quick point… chemicals can’t tell a good bug from a bad one.
+Chemical weed killer and synthetic fertilizers kill the soil, not to mention the run off of chemical fertilizers that create algal blooms in streams and ponds that kill the aquatic life by using all the oxygen in the water.
 There is an organic remedy for just about everything so why not try them?
+They’re also cheaper in the long run.

 Install rain barrels and keep the water that lands on your property, on your property.
 Capturing rain by planting native grasses and plants as well as redirecting rainfall on our land by creating berms and bog gardens help guide water to the aquifer and deep into our soil.
 Set your irrigation systems properly for adequate coverage without runoff, this may mean you need to set your timer for several short bursts instead of one long run.
 If it has rained..TURN IT OFF, if you don’t need to water, don’t.
 According to the statistics from A&M’s water conservation specialist, we will run out of water in the next 10 years if we continue on the same path we are now.
 Many cities are already recycling blackwater and greywater. ( Look it up, you wont like the answer)